 Loading and running a Linux kernel is different on different architectures, on SPARC the kernel communicates with the loader, the SPARC OPENPROM, to get information about the system (frequency, number of CPUs, etc.) and for early boot operations like console UART output before the APBUART driver in Linux is initialized.
 The OPENPROM provides the Linux kernel a device tree with nodes containing settings.
-The resulting device tree can be investigated via files with binary representation under /proc/device-tree.
-One can also view the OPENPROM parameters as text files in /proc/openprom after mounting a special file system:
+One can view OPENPROM parameters in /proc/openprom after mounting the file system: